 Yes, you’re probably sick of that little bit of wisdom from Benjamin Franklin but it’s so true.

-I’ve taken on a new client in 2021 that has LOADS of blog posts.
+I’ve taken on a new client that has LOADS of blog posts.
 But, none of them have any views.

 We’re deleting 80% of them.